uwzis/Wordpress-Chatbot-Openwebui/README.md

 # Wordpress-Chatbot-Openwebui
 Open Source Wordpress chat bot plugin for wordpress.
-Openwebui API is implmented, need help desiging the UI and other custom features are welcome.
-Any help would be appricated.
+Openwebui API is implemented, need help designing the UI and other custom features are welcome.
+Any help would be appreciated.

 To add the chatbot to a page, add the shortcode [ollama-chatbot]